Uberspace/lab/source/guide_kanboard.rst

 Cron job
 ========

 To work properly, Kanboard requires that a `background job`_ runs on a daily basis.
 Edit your cron tab using the ``crontab -e`` command and insert this cron job to execute the daily cronjob at 8am.
+Make sure to replace ``isabell`` with your own user name.

 ::

-  0 8 * * * cd /var/www/virtual/$USER/html && ./cli cronjob >/dev/null 2>&1
+  0 8 * * * cd /var/www/virtual/isabell/html && ./cli cronjob >/dev/null 2>&1

 Best practices
 ==============